open-telemetry/opentelemetry-specification/specification/protocol/exporter.md

 From an end user point of view:

-- end users are expected to know how to write a value for environment variable `OTEL_EXPORTER_OTLP_CIPHER_LIST`
+- end users are expected to know how to write a value for environment variable `OTEL_EXPORTER_OTLP_CIPHER_LIST`,
-- hence, valid cipher names should be specified somewhere
+- hence, valid cipher names should be specified somewhere,
-- and, how to represent a list should be specified somewhere
+- and, how to represent a list should be specified somewhere.

 From an opentelemetry implementation point of view:

-- the data format in `OTEL_EXPORTER_OTLP_CIPHER_LIST` is implementation dependent, because it ultimately depends on the software package used to implement SSL/TLS, which will vary.
+- the data format in `OTEL_EXPORTER_OTLP_CIPHER_LIST` is implementation dependent, because it ultimately depends on the software package used to implement SSL/TLS, which will vary,
-- Not every SSL/TLS package, and therefore every opentelemetry implementation, will use the same representation for cipher names and lists, so the implementation needs to have some freedom here.
+- not every SSL/TLS package, and therefore every opentelemetry implementation, will use the same representation for cipher names and lists, so the implementation needs to have some freedom here.

+These two points of view appear to be conflicting.

 This is resolved by introducing a documentation requirement: